LYK-love/LYK-love.github.io/source/_posts/Univariate-Gaussian-Distributions.md

 $\sigma$ describes the spread of the data points around the mean.

-$\sigma$ defines the central location of the Gaussian distribution.
+$\mu$ defines the central location of the Gaussian distribution.

 ## Code